 Virtual private networks are online tools for browsing the internet privately and securely.
 They hide internet protocol addresses and encrypt your data so everything you do online can't be traced by third parties like internet service providers, governments and corporations.
 VPNs are not only used for improving internet privacy, but also bypassing geo restrictions to unblock streaming platforms and websites.

 Hotspot Shield vs. Proton VPN: Which one costs less?

 The best thing about Hotspot Shield and ProtonVPN is that neither cost a penny as they both provide free versions of their platforms.

 But like pretty much all companies that offer free platforms, they do allow users to upgrade to premium subscriptions.
-ProtonVPN has the cheapest premium subscription option, costing under $5 per month.
-Meanwhile, the cheapest paid-for plan offered by Hotspot Shield is $7.99 per month.
+ProtonVPN's cheapest premium subscription option costs just over $3 per month.
+Meanwhile, the cheapest paid-for plan offered by Hotspot Shield is $2.99 per month.